nosilver4u/ewww-image-optimizer-cloud/readme.txt

 * Feature requests can be viewed and submitted at https://github.com/nosilver4u/ewww-image-optimizer/labels/enhancement
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer-cloud/

+= 5.1.4 =
+* fixed: EWWW IO resize limits are ignored when higher than WP default
+* fixed: WebP images not removed from remote storage when an attachment is deleted (WP Offload Media)
+* fixed: after running regen for single thumbs with Image Regenerate & Select Crop plugin, regenerated images were not automatically optimized

 = 5.1.3 =
 * added: better compatibility with Divi filterable grid images and parallax backgrounds